argoproj-labs/argocd-image-updater/docs/configuration/registries.md

   accessing the registry API (see below).
 Credentials can also be specified [per image](../images/#specifying-pull-secrets)

+* `credsexpire` (optional) can be used to set an expiry time for the credentials.
+The value must be in a `time.Duration` compatible format, having a unit suffix, i.e. `5s` for 5 seconds or `2h` for 2 hours.
+The value should be positive, and `0` can be used to disable it (the default).

+   From the golang documentation:

+   > A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
+Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

 * `insecure` (optional) if set to true, does not validate the TLS certificate for the connection to the registry.
 Use with care.